aidan-gallagher/aidan-gallagher.github.io/_posts/2021-08-01-continuous-integration-pipeline.md

 - Containers allow
   - Developers and servers to share the same environment to reduce inconsistences.
   - New starts to get up and running quickly.
-  - Dependency installations to be isolated from the host OS
+  - Dependency installations to be isolated from the host OS.
-- Git can be used to only check modified files
+- Git can be used to only check modified files.